payable/payable-sdk-dev/README.md

 ### Initialization

-1. Add the below repository into your project level build.gradle file.
+1. Add the below repository into your project level `settings.gradle` or `build.gradle` file.

 ```gradle
 allprojects {